 Free Virtual Therapy

-Oakland County residents may be eligible to receive free virtual mental health therapeutic services.
-The goal of this program is to assist Oakland County community members directly or indirectly impacted by COVID-19, to reduce symptoms of depression and anxiety in order to return to an improved level of functioning.
+Southeastern Michigan residents may be eligible to receive free virtual mental health therapeutic services.
+The goal of this program is to assist community members directly or indirectly impacted by COVID-19, to reduce symptoms of depression and anxiety in order to return to an improved level of functioning.

 Whether youth attend the After School Enrichment Program for general programming, basketball practice, or even a summer job with the Grow Detroit Young Talent, each student walks away enriched with a wealth of knowledge.
 Students experience music technology and production, yoga and meditation, digital media and technology, home economics, arts and culture, junior high and high school internship program, and much more.

-The After School Enrichment Program is a comprehensive student success program designed to enhance the lives of underrepresented urban youth between the ages of 7 – 17.
-With over 25,000 service hours, year to date, this program aide’s in providing student development opportunities through mentoring, tutoring and academic enrichment, life skills and social skills enhancement, and conflict resolution
+The After School Enrichment Program is a comprehensive student success program designed to enhance the lives of underrepresented urban youth between the ages of 6 – 17.
+With over 25,000 service hours, year to date, this program aids in providing student development opportunities through mentoring, tutoring and academic enrichment, life skills and social skills enhancement, and conflict resolution

 Annually a select group of high school students from metro Detroit attend the college tour sponsored by Franklin-Wright Settlements.
 Many receive onsite admissions, and 100% of the students who have taken the tour attend college or vocational school.